Last Updated on 09/27/2021 by FilipiKnow

 2. Stick to a daily work schedule.

-Whether you’re working full-time or part-time from home, having a structured daily schedule helps you accomplish more while maintaining work-life balance.
+Whether you’re working full-time or part-time from home, having a structured daily schedule helps you accomplish more while maintaining a work-life balance.

 Set the time for starting your workday, taking breaks, and ending your workday.
 You may need to install a time-tracking app to ensure you’re sticking to your schedule.